UTC gets Chinese nod for Rockwell Collins purchase, deal set to close

 China requires both UTC and Rockwell to dispose certain assets, and regulators also specified requirements related to the supply of aircraft components in the country, a statement by China’s State Administration for Market Regulation showed.
 The market regulator oversees anti-monopoly issues.

 Connecticut-based UTC, which makes Pratt & Whitney jet engines, Otis elevators and various aircraft components, is hoping Rockwell will give it more leverage against aircraft makers, which are negotiating for price cuts.
-UTC’s customers include Boeing (BA.N), Airbus (AIR.PA) and Bombardier (BBDb.TO).
+UTC’s customers include Boeing, Airbus and Bombardier.

-Meanwhile, other major American mergers have run into trouble with Chinese regulators in the backdrop of the trade dispute, the latest being Qualcomm Inc’s (QCOM.O) failed attempt to buy NXP Semiconductors NV (NXPI.O).
+Meanwhile, other major American mergers have run into trouble with Chinese regulators in the backdrop of the trade dispute, the latest being Qualcomm Inc’s failed attempt to buy NXP Semiconductors NV.

-Still, China this week gave an unconditional approval for Walt Disney Co’s (DIS.N) $$71.3 billion deal to buy Twenty-First Century Fox’s (FOXA.O) entertainment assets.
+Still, China this week gave an unconditional approval for Walt Disney Co’s $$71.3 billion deal to buy Twenty-First Century Fox’s entertainment assets.

 UTC, under pressure from activist investors to split itself up, said last month it was considering options including entertaining interest from third parties to buy any of its businesses.